Real estate-rich company clause in the Double Tax Treaty between Poland and the Netherlands

-REal Knowledge –about the Polish real estate market 3/ 2021
+REal Knowledge about the Polish real estate market 2/2021

-The real estate rich company clause provided for in the Protocol introduces taxation of gains derived by a Dutch tax resident from the sale (or other alienation) of shares in a company (or comparable interests) if, at any time during the 365 days preceding the alienation, these shares derived more than 75% of their value directly or indirectly from immovable property (indirect shareholding must therefore be taken into account in this context).
+The real estate-rich company clause provided for in the Protocol introduces taxation of gains derived by a Dutch tax resident from sale (or other disposal) of shares in a company (or comparable interests) if, at any time during the 365 days preceding the disposal, these shares derived more than 75% of their value directly or indirectly from immovable property located in Poland (indirect shareholding should also be considered in this context).